Impacts of the Client Data Act on Kanta Services

 Information about the Kanta Services means providing the client with information about the Kanta Services and about how their data is processed in health care and social welfare services, along with how the client can have a say in how their data is shared.
 This information is provided because the client has the right to know about the use of their client and patient data and about any changes in the way their data is processed.
 Before patients and clients can have a say in how their data is shared, they must be provided with information about the Kanta Services.

 Information about the Kanta Services is given to everyone who has not previously received this information.
 It is also issued again whenever statutory changes are made to its content.
+The need to provide new information about the Kanta Services will be communicated separately.

 By the end of 2023, versioned information about the Kanta Services and consent to data sharing must be introduced in health care information systems.
 These changes to information about the Kanta Services and consent to data sharing entered into force on 1 November 2021.